Why are autistic children sensitive to noise?

 5. Why should Dallas–Fort Worth families consider QuietRooms4U?

-QuietRooms4U helps address one of the most overlooked triggers for sensory overload: environmental noise.
-Their custom-built quiet environments help children with autism feel calmer, safer, and more focused.
+We help address one of the most overlooked triggers for sensory overload: environmental noise.
+Our custom-built quiet environments help autistic children feel calmer, safer, and more focused.

 Summary: Why this research matters